rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to return True if num is a perfect square else False.
 Refer to Day82/Problem 1.pdf for more information regarding the problem.
 2. The problem is to return the sum given a particular fashion.
 Refer to Day82/Problem 2.pdf for detailed information.

+## Day 83
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to count the distinct ways to climb to the top.
+Refer to Day83/Problem 1.pdf for more information regarding the problem.